 The experienced fighter ace performed some low-level aerobatics.
 After raising the undercarriage, he built up speed before performing a slow roll to the right at a height of around 100 feet.
 He gained a little more height and went to repeat the move.
 The Spitfire lost height, crashing through power cables at a height of around 20 feet.
 The right wing tip connected with the ground bringing down Lovell’s plane.

 Witnesses from a nearby farm rushed to the scene around 1,000 yards from the airfield boundary.
 There was no fire but Lovell was dead in the cockpit.
 A shoulder strap of his safety harness had snapped in the impact.
 Helpers removed his body from the wreckage and laid out 15 feet from the plane.
-This led to rumours that the pilot was not strapped in during flight.
-The RAF declared the plane struck off on 28th September 1945.
+This led to rumours that the pilot was not strapped in during the flight.
+The R.A.F. declared the plane struck off on 28th September 1945.

 Wing Commander Anthony Desmond Joseph Lovell’s grave is in Plot F, Grave 1153 of Ballywillan Cemetery, Portrush, Co.
 Antrim.
 The Royal Air Force Air Sea Rescue Unit took part in his funeral.